joseph-a-levine/authoring/_older/january_2025.md

 The Bay Area has always loomed large in my imagination, at least since the 2010 Giant's World Series Run.
 But I've never explored the city besides a hectic five days in 2022 and a more detailed exploration in 1997.
 I arrived in California just after Christmas, and I'll be in San Francisco until the end of January.

-I'll be spending some time around Berkeley
+I'll be spending some time around Berkeley, along with general SF exploration.
+Please reach out if you would like to meet up.

 ## Reading